sungchun12/schedule-python-script-using-Google-Cloud/README.md

 Shout out to Mylin Ackerman for all his help.
 Saved me weeks of research with his personal touch. https://www.linkedin.com/in/mylin-ackermann-25a00445/

-Check me out on Linkedin: https://www.linkedin.com/in/sungwonchung1/
+Check me out on LinkedIn: https://www.linkedin.com/in/sungwonchung1/

 **Setup Prerequisites**:
 1. Signup for Google Cloud account and enable billing